kripso/PDT/assignment_2/docs/docs.md

 ![image](./assets/Pasted%20image%2020221021152016.png)

+Index was not used for more or less same reason why it wasn't used in the last exercise.
+Although b-tree index searches on prefix basis we have to enable one parameter which would allow for partial equality meaning prefix search would work.
+And the parameter was used in the second portion "varchar_pattern_ops".
+From testing we can see the same query took only 0.090ms.

 ## 12. Vytvorte nový btree index, tak aby ste pomocou neho vedeli vyhľadať tweet, ktorý končí reťazcom „<https://t.co/pkFwLXZlEm>“ kde nezáleží na tom ako to napíšete.
 Popíšte čo jednotlivé funkcie robia

 ```sql